TriLogic/KudzuTCL/README.md

 ```

 The 'Cycle' tag is used to cycle a variables through a list of values.
 It is also an
 example of a tag that can self terminate.
 It ignores inner content.
+A future enhancement for this tag will be to allow it to lookup items from the engine's values collection by prepending static values with a '=' char.
 ```
 Cycle value is: {{cycle|cycleValue|one|two|three/}}{{=cycleValue}}
 Cycle value is: {{cycle|cycleValue|one|two|three/}}{{=cycleValue}}